Zemstvo

+Zemstvos were representative governments with budgetary and executive authority.
+Although favoring the nobility, they provided representation to the peasantry and supported a new middle class.
+They implemented controversial new taxes and spent funds on new educational and medical systems.

 History

 Zemstvos were created as part of the larger Great Reforms with the specific goal of creating organs of elected, local self-government.
 The existing system of local self-government in the Russian Empire was represented at the lowest level by the mir and at the regional level by the volost.
 These institutions continued during the zemstvo period; however, they were seen as insufficient, due to their lack of independent authority.
 In 1864, the first law on zemstvos was enacted by the Emperor, a law that outlined the powers of the zemstvos.
 These powers were administrative and focused on local issues that were not being addressed by existing institutions.

 In 1865, zemstvos were established in nineteen provinces, and between 1866 and 1876 another sixteen were established, for a total of 35 zemstvos in European Russia and Bessarabia, with some exceptions: there were no zemstvos in the three Baltic governorates, the nine western governorates annexed from Poland by Catherine II, in most of Caucasus, and in Finland.
 Created in 1875 after much consultation with Cossack officials, the zemstvos of the Don Host Oblast were dissolved after six years of operation.
 By 1913 there were zemstvos in 43 governorates.

 From 1902 to 1905, there were widespread reports of a total loss of independence on the part of the peasant members of the zemstvos, with authority being ceded to the land captains.
 During this time, local government was more closely connected to the central bureaucracy, such as the governors' offices, the ministers of finance, and the ministers of interior.
 The special police became more and more involved in zemstvo affairs.
 This was unpopular with zemstvo officials, many of whom were part of a liberal constitutionalist political movement.
 Financial and practical burdens, as a result of the Russo-Japanese War, contributed to increased tensions.

 Rising distrust between the central bureaucracy and the zemstvos was recognized by the Tsar in his 1903 manifesto on provincial administration.
 This manifesto supported the reforms led by Minister of Interior Vyacheslav von Plehve.
 The goal of Plehve's reforms was to bring tighter control of the zemstvos through gubernatorial oversight.
 These reforms faced significant opposition from the zemstvos, the ministers of finance, and several governors.
 In Saint Petersburg, Plehve was able to force the governor, who opposed the reforms, to resign.
 Plehve worked closely with the Police Department of Russia, which he formerly led, to oust many zemstvo members.
-Several prominent zemstvo figures, including Shipov, were formally reprimanded by the Tsar.
+Several prominent zemstvo figures were formally reprimanded by the Tsar.